MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/install-configure-rms-connector.md

 -   **An empty table of servers** that are authorized to use the connector to communicate with Azure RMS.
 [Add servers](#authorizing-servers-to-use-the-rms-connector) to this table later.

 -   **A set of security tokens** for the connector, which authorize operations with Azure RMS.
 These tokens are downloaded from Azure RMS and installed on the local computer in the registry.
 They are protected by using the data protection application programming interface (DPAPI) and the Local System account credentials.

+### Create a dedicated account for RMS connector

+This procedure describes how to create a dedicated account to run the Azure RMS connector with the least privileges possible, to use when [signing in](#signin) during the RMS connector installation.

+1. If you haven't already done so, download and install the AIPService PowerShell module.
+For more information, see [Installing the AIPService PowerShell module](install-powershell.md).

+    Start Windows PowerShell with the **Run as administrator** command, and connect to the protection service by using the [Connect-AipService](/powershell/module/aipservice/connect-aipservice) command:

+    ```
+    Connect-AipService                   //provide Microsoft 365 tenant administratoror Azure RMS global administrator credentials
+    ```

+1. Run the [Add-AipServiceRoleBasedAdministrator](/powershell/module/aipservice/add-aipservicerolebasedadministrator) command, using just one of the following parameters:

+    ``` powershell
+    Add-AipServiceRoleBasedAdministrator -EmailAddress <email address> -Role"ConnectorAdministrator"

+    Add-AipServiceRoleBasedAdministrator -ObjectId <object id> -Role"ConnectorAdministrator"

+    Add-AipServiceRoleBasedAdministrator -SecurityGroupDisplayName <group Name> -Role"ConnectorAdministrator"
+    ```

+    For example, run: `Add-AipServiceRoleBasedAdministrator -EmailAddressmelisa@contoso.com -Role "ConnectorAdministrator"`

+Although these commands assign the connector administrator role, you can also use the **GlobalAdministrator** role here.

 ### Verify your installation